 An Executor is the person(s) that carries out the instructions set out in a Will.
 If there is no Will (also known as intestacy), the role is known as an Administrator (normally the next of kin).
 Both roles have the same responsibility: to administer a person’s estate when they have passed away.
 You may have come across the term Personal Representative, which is the collective term for both Executors and Administrators.

 The role and responsibilities of an Executor should not be taken lightly, as the person appointed is legally and financially responsible for the administration of the estate.
-This means that the Executor can be held accountable for any mistakes, including the misdistribution of inheritance, or paying the wrong amount of Inheritance Tax.
-It is an unpaid role, but an Executor or Administrator can be paid for reasonably incurred expenses.
+This means that the Executor can be held accountable for any mistakes, including the misdistribution of inheritance or paying the wrong amount of Inheritance Tax.
+It is an unpaid role, but an Executor or Administrator can be reimbursed for reasonably incurred expenses.
 They are also the only person(s) who can instruct a legal professional to administer the estate on their behalf.

 What should I consider when selecting the Executor(s) of my Will?